-Boldly flavored with fresh ginger, lime, chili pepper, fish sauce and brown sugar, these crisp lettuce cups filled with Thai-style minced chicken touch all your taste sensations.
+Boldly flavored with fresh ginger, lime, chili pepper, fish sauce and brown sugar, these Thai-style lettuce cups touch all your taste sensations.
 They are wildly addictive — in fact, whenever I make them for dinner, I have to force myself to put the leftovers in the fridge right away before starting the dishes, otherwise I’ll finish them off while no one is watching!

 As you can see from the photo, the recipe is inexpensive to make with ingredients found at your regular supermarket.
-You might have to search a bit for the fish sauce — the dark, pungent liquid used in Southeast Asian cooking — but most grocery stores carry it in the Asian foods aisle.
+You might have to search a bit for the fish sauce but most grocery stores carry it in the Asian foods aisle.
 Contrary to what you might expect, it doesn’t add a “fishy” taste, but rather a salty, savory flavor.
-If you’ve never used it, I’ll warn you that it smells pretty bad (my kids RUN out of the kitchen when I cook with it) but please don’t let that deter you; it absolutely makes the dish!
+If you’ve never cooked with it, I’ll warn you that it smells pretty bad (my kids RUN out of the kitchen when I use it) but please don’t let that deter you — it absolutely makes the dish!
 If possible, buy a brand imported from Thailand or Vietnam, and don’t worry about buying a large bottle; it keeps forever.
 (The brand I use is Tiparos, which is pretty strong.
 Some brands, like Kame for example, are milder so you may need to add a bit more to get the desired flavor.)
 The other Asian sauce in the recipe is Sriracha, the hot sauce named after the coastal city of Si Racha in Thailand, which you can also find it in the Asian foods aisle of most grocery stores.

 Begin with the lettuce cups.
 Slice off the base stem of the lettuce, then run your knife around the inner core to remove.